 In the current study, we performed a subset analysis of the highest risk patients (AJCC 7th edition) and observed an increase in median TTR with AC suggesting that additional chemotherapy may delay or reduce the risk of recurrence in patients with adverse residual disease after NAC.
 However, we did not detect a significant difference of OS between the surveillance and AC groups.
 This lack of survival difference could have been confounded by the small number of patients who received AC, the potential detrimental effects of AC, the possibility that salvage chemotherapy at time of recurrence is just as effective, the low number of OS events, adjusting for multiple variables, inclusion of non-UC variants, and incomplete data on any differences in subsequent treatments (which may have differed between these groups and was prior to routine use of checkpoint blockade).

 Our work is limited by its retrospective nature.
 The receipt of perioperative chemotherapy was not standardized and reasons for treatment choice versus observation such as performance status, renal function, co-morbidities, or physician belief in utility were not captured.
 The AC patients were likelier healthier patients who could tolerate further chemotherapy (healthy user bias).
 Additional biases may have been inflicted by inclusion of non-standard-of-care chemotherapy regimens (cisplatin monotherapy, carboplatin), non-UC histology, and upper urinary tumors.
 Acknowledging that these subgroups may have a different natural history that could have influenced the observed outcomes, they represented a minority of cases and were well balanced between cohorts.
-Finally, the AC group was composed of a greater number of patients with ypT4b/N+ disease, which likely drove the decision to administer the adjuvant chemotherapy and radiation.
-However, this higher percentage of highrisk disease should have biased the AC group to worse outcomes.
+The AC group was composed of a greater number of patients with ypT4b/N+ disease, which likely drove the decision to administer the adjuvant chemotherapy and radiation.
+However, this higher percentage of high-risk disease should have biased the AC group to worse outcomes.
+Finally, although we reviewed the clinical outcomes of patients spanning 22 years, there were no significant differences in outcomes in terms of chemotherapy regimen (cisplatin-based, carboplatin-based or other) administered or by year of surgery.

 Acknowledging these limitations, this study represents the largest multicenter collaboration to incorporate specific information about chemotherapy regimens in terms of the type and duration of treatment.
 This international series underscores that the use of AC for adverse residual disease after NAC is not frequent in current clinical practice and when AC is administered, generally a different regimen was preferred.
 Cisplatin-based chemotherapy, specifically GC, was the most frequently used in the NAC and AC settings.